Zirientis/apcs2/PROTOCOL.md

 # Comsci Wire Protocol #
 Comsci is based on the TCP transport with a custom wire protocol.

+## General Information and Value Types ##
+When values are given in hexadecimal format, e.g. ```0x03```, the given value also indicates the width of the field.
+In the previous example, the field would have a width of 1 byte.

+The type POSITION_TYPE is to be a field 32 bits (4 bytes) in width.

+The type POSITIONDIFF_TYPE is to be a field 32 bits (4 bytes) in width.

+The type SPACER1_TYPE is to be a field 8 bits (1 byte) in width.
+It is defined to have the value ```0x00```.

+The type LAYER_TYPE is to be a field 8 bits (1 byte) in width.

+The type ENTITY_TYPE is to be a field 16 bits (2 bytes) in width.

+The type STRLEN_TYPE is to be a field 16 bits (2 bytes) in width.

 ## High-Level Overview ##
 ### Connecting ###
 Upon connecting to a Comsci server, the client MUST send the ClientHello